 Where would we be without the M6?
 Nowhere at all.
-It's Britain's longest motorway and Britain's busiest.
+It's Britain's longest motorway and carries (in total, over its whole length) more traffic than any other.
 Part of it was also Britain's first.

 The first motorway in Britain was the Preston Bypass, which was then incorporated into the M6 when construction was continued.
 Today it's found between junction 29 and M55 junction 1.
 The M6 contains all kinds of ground-breaking sections: the section along the Lake District has won awards for enhancing the landscape, for example.
 In a more mundane area and the section between Shap and Tebay is the only one in Britain to have an unconnected local road running down the central reservation.